nikhgarg/EmbeddingDynamicStereotypes/README.md

-This repository contains code and data associated with [Word embeddings quantify 100 years of gender and ethnic stereotypes](https://doi.org/10.1073/pnas.1720347115)
+This repository contains code and data associated with [Word embeddings quantify 100 years of gender and ethnic stereotypes.](https://doi.org/10.1073/pnas.1720347115).
+PDF available [here](http://gargnikhil.com/files/pdfs/GSJZ18_embedstereotypes.pdf).

 If you use the content in this repository, please cite:

-1.Garg, N., Schiebinger, L., Jurafsky, D. & Zou, J. Word embeddings quantify 100 years of gender and ethnic stereotypes.
+Garg, N., Schiebinger, L., Jurafsky, D. & Zou, J. Word embeddings quantify 100 years of gender and ethnic stereotypes.
 PNAS 201720347 (2018). doi:10.1073/pnas.1720347115

 To re-run all analyses and plots:
-1. download vectors from online sources and normalize by l2 norm (links in paper)
+1. download vectors from online sources and normalize by l2 norm (links in paper and below)
 2. set up parameters to run as in run_params.csv
 3. run changes_over_time.py
 4. run create_final_plots_all.py